srikanthlogic/llm-wordsearch/DEVELOP.md

 // env.js
 window.process = {
   env: {
-    // REQUIRED: Your Google Gemini API key for the community provider.
+    // REQUIRED: Your API key from https://openrouter.ai/keys
+    // This is used for the default "Community Provider".
-    API_KEY: 'YOUR_GEMINI_API_KEY',
+    API_KEY: 'YOUR_OPENROUTER_API_KEY_HERE',

     // OPTIONAL: Override the default community model.
+    // Must be a model available on OpenRouter.
-    // Defaults to 'gemini-2.5-flash' if not set.
+    // Defaults to 'google/gemini-2.5-flash' if not set.
-    // COMMUNITY_MODEL_NAME: 'gemini-1.5-pro-latest',
+    // COMMUNITY_MODEL_NAME: 'anthropic/claude-3-haiku',

     // OPTIONAL: Provide language-specific model overrides for the BYO LLM provider.
     // This must be a valid JSON string.